Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/settlement_master_data.md

 is responsible for correctly linking to a metering point.

-Green Energy Hub passes on all links to the relevant energy suppliers, and links relating to tariffs marked as taxes to the relevant grid company.
+Green Energy Hub passes on all links to the relevant energy suppliers, and links relating to tariffs marked as taxes to the relevant Grid Access Provider.